Leaving Mormonism

 For several years I had a big ol’ wart on the bottom of my foot.
 Eventually we applied a small amount of nitric acid to it.
 The wart didn't fall off immediately, but there was a fundamental change below the surface.
 After a while, the wart was gone.

 I remember the first time I allowed myself to really, truly consider the possibility that the church might not actually be true.
-It was not a happy experience.
 I didn't immediately leave the church, but something had changed inside of me, fundamentally and permanently.
 The process of investigation had begun.

 Five or six years later, here we are.
-Again, the process wasn't super fun: I had to disentangle the meaning of my life from the teachings of the church and the belief in a resurrection.
+The journey hasn't been a lot of fun: I had to disentangle the meaning of my life from the teachings of the church and the belief in a resurrection.
 But I can say that the end result is marvelous.
 I don't have to live with cognitive dissonance anymore.
-I can make my own decisions.
-My kids will get to make an informed decision from the start about whether or not they want to be active in the church.
+I can follow my own conscience.
+My daughters will get to make their own decisions.

 If you do eventually decide that the church isn't everything it claims to be, there are several potentially negative aspects of it worth reflecting on.
 For example:

-• The church encourages people to make major life decisions based on “revelation” (personal and from leaders), which might actually be a mixture of whim and cultural prejudice.
+Being active in the church often influences major decisions in many areas of life, such as education, career, marriage, and having kids.
+If the church isn't true, this influence isn't necessarily a good thing.
 For example, there are many women who gave up their careers because they were trying to follow prophetic counsel—only to have more recent prophets decide that maybe it's OK for women to work outside the home.

-• The church has very little transparency around their finances.
+The church has very little transparency around their finances.
 They admitted that one of the reasons they hid their investments behind a collection of shell companies was that they were afraid members would pay less tithing if they knew how rich the church already is.
-From what we do know, the church appears to spend relatively little on humanitarian aid.
+Their rationalizations for this illegal behavior are inadequate.
+From what we do know, the church only spends between 5.5% to 8% of tithing funds on humanitarian aid.

-• The church often requires a large portion of members' time, especially for those who go on a mission—which is still considered a duty for male members.
+The church requires a large portion of members' time, especially for those who go on a mission—which is still considered a duty for male members.

 On the flip side, there are some good things about the church.
 Most members are fine people.
 The social structure can be valuable.
 Fortunately, it's possible to still participate in your local ward/branch without buying into the whole program.